tintinrevient/adventures/_posts/2019-11-27-technology.markdown

 * AI is a mere mind projection of humans onto the machines.

 There are far more important things to devote your effort to:
-* Suffering of boredom vs Suffering of wars or other human-inflicted pains
+* Suffering of boredom vs Suffering of wars or other human-inflicted pains.